opnsense/docs/source/legal.rst

 NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-OPNsense is based on `FreeBSD <https://www.freebsd.org>`__ Copyright © The FreeBSD Project.
+OPNsense is based on `HardenedBSD <https://hardenedbsd.org/>`__ Copyright © The HardenedBSD Project.
 All rights reserved.

 OPNsense is a fork of `pfSense® <https://www.pfsense.org>`__ (Copyright © 2004-2014 Electric Sheep Fencing, LLC.
 All rights